NandhanThiravia/GeeksForGeeks_DataStructuresAlgorithms/03_Bit_Magic/README.md

 24. Convert Binary to Gray.
 (Main.binaryToGrayCode)
 25. Swap Odd and Even bits.
 (Main.swapOddEvenBits)
 26. Find the maximum AND pair.
 (Main.maxAND)
+27. Find all combinations of a string.
+(Main.combinations)